33 High-Protein Dinners

 Chicken Tikka Masala is a classic Indian-inspired dish that’s easy to make at home, and it packs a protein punch.
 Creamy, tangy tomato sauce coats tender, spiced chicken; all you need is some rice or naan to make it a filling dinner.

-If you’re new to making curries, don’t worry—this version is simplified, but it doesn’t skimp on flavor.
+If you’re new to making curries, don’t worry, because this version is simplified, but it doesn’t skimp on flavor.
 Whether you’re meal prepping or cooking for the family, this dinner is sure to become one of your go-to’s, you’ll love how satisfying it is.

 Ingredients: